 The opal is October's birthstone.

 The Australian aborigines tell the story of the Creator coming down to earth from heaven on a rainbow to bring the message of peace to humans.
 Where his feet touched the ground, it became alive with opalescent color.

 It is a fact that 95% of the world's opals are mined in the outback of Australia.

 Opals are composed of a mineraloid gel, a mineral-like substance that does not demonstrate crystallinity as most gems do.
-It is deposited in rock fissures, such as limonite, sandstone, or basalt.
-The small spheres of gel cause interference and refraction manifestations, resulting in the unique color play of the opal.
+Deposited in rock fissures, such as limonite, sandstone, or basalt, the small spheres of gel cause interference and refraction manifestations, resulting in the unique color play of the opal.

 The opal is made up of at least 3% water, but can have a water content as high as 20%.
 It can become brittle when stored dry, and the color play may pale when exposed to heat for a long period.
 It is best to wear your opals regularly.
 They need to absorb the humidity from the air and the skin.
-They are rated a 5.5-6 on the Mohs scale, not very hard.
-Caution is needed in order to avoid stress and abrasion to the stone.
+They are rated a 5.5-6 on the Mohs scale, so caution is needed in order to avoid stress and abrasion to the stone.

-Ethiopian Hydrophane opals have a different relationship with humididty and oils.
+Ethiopian Hydrophane opals have a different relationship with humidity and oils.
 They are happiest when they have less contact with skin oils and perspiration.

 The tourmaline is also recognized as a birthstone for October.
 It may be a good alternative for the person who wants to wear their jewelry a little harder .
 The tourmaline is 7-7.5 on the Mohs scale, making it a very durable stone.

 The word tourmaline means "stone with mixed color."
 They are found in nature in virtually every hue of the rainbow, often with multiple colors in the same stone.
 The watermelon tourmaline, with three distinct colors, is one of the most fascinating specimens.